-Giving up soda is a near and dear topic to me.
-I have witnessed dozens of people quit drinking soda and totally change their health for the better.
+Giving up soda is the topic of this article.
+I have witnessed dozens of people quit drinking soda and radically improve their health.
 Many years ago, I gave up soda for Lent and supplemented my caffeine dependence with coffee and tea.

 reasons to give up soda

 We don’t need to dive into all the reasons why drinking soda negatively impacts our health.
 It’s well documented that soda consumption is strongly linked to obesity, high blood pressure, loss of bone density, risk of heart attack, stroke, and certain cancers.

 We firmly believe that to live your best life, you need to quit drinking soda and all sugary soft drinks such as Gatorade, root beer, juice, juice boxes, and energy drinks.